Dòmhnall Ruadh Chorùna: Active service

-Dòmhnall Ruadh Chorùna's Battalion first saw combat on September 25, 1915; the first day of the Battle of Loos.
+Dòmhnall Ruadh Chorùna's battalion first saw combat on September 25, 1915; the first day of the Battle of Loos.
 One of the regimental bagpipers who led the Cameron Highlanders over the top was Berneray-born bush poet Iain Eairdsidh MacAsgaill, who is also an important figure in modern Scottish Gaelic literature.

 On the first day, the 15th (Scottish) Division captured the village of Loos-en-Gohelle and Hill 70.
 Theirs was the furthest advance by any of the six British divisions involved in the first day of the battle, but it could not be exploited by the Allied forces.

 Unlike more famous war poets like Wilfred Owen, Siegfried Sassoon, and Charles Sorley, Dòmhnall Ruadh Chorùna believed himself to be fighting a just war against a truly terrible enemy.

-For example, during his baptism of fire at the Battle of Loos, Dòmhnall experienced what he always thought was one of the first uses of poison gas by the Imperial German Army on the Western Front.
-In his poem Òran a' Phuinnsein ("The Song of the Poison"), he recalled how terrible the effects of the gas were and how he and his fellow soldiers had no defense against it.
+During his baptism of fire at the Battle of Loos, Dòmhnall experienced what he always thought was one of the first uses of poison gas by the Imperial German Army on the Western Front.
+In his poem Òran a' Phuinnsein ("The Song of the Poison"), he recalled how terrible the effects of the gas were and how he and his fellow soldiers had no defence against it.
 Dòmhnall concluded the poem by saying that he wished he could summon fire from heaven, like that which fell upon Sodom and Gomorrah, to also fall upon the German Empire and the German people to melt both without mercy.

-Unbeknownst to Dòmhnall, he was actually describing the first use of poison gas by the British Army on the Western Front, which resulted in one of the most disastrous friendly fire incidents of the First World War.
-On the first day of the Battle of Loos, Chlorine gas, codenamed Red Star, was deployed (140 tons arrayed in 5,100 gas cylinders) and aimed at the German Sixth Army's positions on the Hohenzollern Redoubt.
-The wind, however, proved fickle and the gas either lingered in no man's land or blew right back into British trenches.
+Unbeknownst to Dòmhnall, he was actually describing the first use of poison gas by the British Army on the Western Front and one of the most disastrous friendly fire incidents of the First World War.
+On the first day of the Battle of Loos, chlorine gas, codenamed Red Star, was deployed (140 tons) and aimed at the German Sixth Army's positions on the Hohenzollern Redoubt.
+The wind proved fickle and the gas either lingered in no man's land or blew right back into British trenches.
 Escalating the situation, an extremely well-aimed and retaliatory artillery barrage resulted in German shells exploding upon the unused gas cylinders and releasing even more poison gas throughout British lines.
-What is worse, the primitive flannel gas masks distributed to British Tommies before the gas was deployed quickly grew hot, and the small eye-pieces misted over and severely reduced visibility.
-Some Tommies lifted the masks to see better or to get fresh air and were gassed as well.
 The use of poison gas during the Battle of Loos caused 10 deaths and at least 2,000 cases of serious injury to British soldiers.
-Furthermore, the use of poison gas on the first day of the Battle of Loos constituted a British war crime, as its use violated the 1899 Hague Declaration Concerning Asphyxiating Gases and the 1907 Hague Convention on Land Warfare, which prohibited the use of "poison or poisoned weapons" during warfare.
+The use of poison gas by all sides violated the 1899 Hague Declaration Concerning Asphyxiating Gases and the 1907 Hague Convention on Land Warfare.